JuliaRegistries/TagBot/README.md

 No further action is required on your part.
 When you add a new release to a registry with Registrator, TagBot will create a GitHub release on your package's repository.

-You may, however, want to customize the behavior via the available configuration options:
+You may, however, want to customize the behaviour via the available configuration options:

 - [Personal Access Tokens](#personal-access-tokens)
 - [SSH Deploy Keys](#ssh-deploy-keys)